chshersh/chshersh.github.io/posts/2022-08-08-space-leak.md

 You don't evaluate the `responses` value before putting it inside `MVar`.
 So it'll remain unevaluated until some other thread tries to consume the value inside and evaluate it.
-And may happen way in the future while your program requires extra unneccessary memory.
+And it may happen way in the future while your program requires extra unneccessary memory.

 The solution to this problem is very simple though.
 You need to change